V4M0N0S/php-web-template/README.md

 🟡 Update to bootstrap 5

-🟡 integrade some example sites
+🟡 integrate some example sites

 🟡 build an automated theme changer